benslamahassen/red-cloud/README.md

 ## Application Routes

-This example includes several key routes:
+This application includes the following key routes:

-- **/** - The landing page with a link to the protected home page
+- **/** - Landing page with authentication and navigation
-- **/home** - A protected page that requires authentication (redirects to login if not authenticated)
-- **/user/login** - The login page where users can authenticate
+- **/guestbook** - Interactive guestbook where users can leave messages (requires authentication)
+- **/profile** - User profile management with device session control (requires authentication)
+- **/sign-in** - Authentication page with OTP and social login options
+- **Protected Routes** - All authenticated routes use interruptor-based authentication middleware

 ## Authentication Flow

 This example includes a complete authentication system with:

-- OTP for signup and login
+- OTP for signup and login (with email integration via Resend)
+- Social authentication (Google & GitHub OAuth)
-- Session management using a seperate KV database
+- Advanced session management using Durable Objects with intelligent caching
-- Protected routes
+- Protected routes with interruptor-based authentication
-- Logout functionality
+- Multi-device session support with proper logout functionality

 ## Database Configuration